Now get the smallest salary (the first in the list) and take the corresponding

 79

-, we see the names: child
+In scope2, we see the names: child, Persons,

-, the property names of the class
+c, Cities, the property names of the class

-attribute of the class Person
+attribute of the class Person can be accessed directly since

 they are ambiguous between "child" and "Persons".

-, we see the names: age
+In scope3, we see the names: age,

-, and the same names from scope1
+partition, and the same names from scope1,

 except "age" and "partition", if they exist.

-, we see the names: age
+In scope4, we see the names: age,

-, and the
+partition, p, v, and the

-, except "age", "partition", "p" and "v",
+same names from scope1, except "age", "partition", "p" and "v",

 if they exist.

-, we see the names: p
+In scope5, we see the names: p, and the same

-, except "p", if it exists.
+names from scope1, except "p", if it exists.

-, we see the names:
+In scope6, we see the names:

-, the property names of the class City
+Cities, the property names of the class City

-which are not property of the class Person
+which are not property of the class Person.

-No attribute of the class Person
+No attribute of the class Person can be accessed

 directly since they are ambiguous between "child" and "Persons".